mrmowji/minimal-notes/README.md

 # Minimal Notes
-A minimalistic offline note-taking extension for Google Chrome.
+A minimalist offline note-taking extension for Google Chrome.